jpmelos/migreat/README.md

 pip install migreat
 ```

+## Mental Model

+`migreat` runs SQL migrations with a DB cursor provided by your code via a function, and stores migration metadata in a table with the datetime it was run, the ID of the user who ran it, the name of the migration, and a hash of its contents at the time it was run.
+The hash of a migration will be checked against if it is ever rolled back, to make sure we are rolling back the same migration that was once run.

 ## Usage

 Migrations are simple SQL files placed inside a directory and following a name pattern.
 The name pattern is `YEAR-MONTH-DAY-SEQNUM-arbitrary-name.sql`. `YEAR-MONTH-DAY` is the day's date following ISO 8601.
-The `SEQNUM` is a sequential number for migrations released in the same day.
+The `SEQNUM` is a 2-digit sequential number for migrations released in the same day.
 Some valid names:

 ```
 2020-01-10-03-create-users-table.sql